tux3/qTox-blog/_posts/2016-08-10-Hello-World.md

 As mentioned before, packages from `tox.chat` repository didn't work well, or at all and lots of distributions weren't properly supported.

 OBS fixes it all, and adds more.
-Provides packages for CentOS, Fedora and OpenSUSE.
-Makes debug information available as package that one can install.
+It provides packages for CentOS, Fedora and OpenSUSE, and makes debug information available as package that one can install.

-Check, even distributions as old as Ubuntu 12.04 can get properly packaged qTox from it.
+Even distributions as old as Ubuntu 12.04 can get properly packaged qTox from it.
 Or CentOS 6(!).

 # OSX builds

-A bit old news by now – thanks to the awesome work of [Joseph Krieger] each new qTox version will be build on Travis CI & deployed to [releases].
+A bit of old news by now – thanks to the awesome work of [Joseph Krieger] each new qTox version will be built on Travis CI & deployed to [releases].

 # Repository